TheSnakeFang/fangstastic-blog/content/blog/2021-08-15_The-College-Application-Spike-Is-Dumb-Now-What/index.md

 ---
 title: "The College Application 'Spike' Is Dumb.
 Now What?"
-subtitle: 'How to be admitted to top universities, the better way.'
+subheading: 'How to be admitted to top universities, the better way.'
 description: "'Spike,' is a myopic way to view the extracurricular process for college admissions, and promoting one-size-fits-all strategies is harmful to students."
 date: '2021-08-15T22:02:23.623Z'
 template: post